Understanding Dog Body Language & Behavior [with Pictures]

 If you have questions about dog body language or concerns about your dog's behavior (whether it’s aggression, anxiety, or unexplained panting), reach out to us today!

-Sploot Veterinary Care is a primary and urgent care vet clinic with daily appointment availability, all in a modern and comfortable setting for you and your pet.
+Sploot Veterinary Care is a primary and urgent care vet clinic with daily appointment availability and extended clinic hours, all in a modern and comfortable setting for you and your pet.
 If your dog is exhibiting dog body language and behaviors that concern you, book an appointment today for a behavioral veterinary consultation at one of our multiple clinic locations

 Till next time, we’re with you every pounce of the way!